iftec/The-Art-of-Poi/README.md

 Used to fix grammar errors across the project.
 ## Testing
 The project was tested on the following browsers with success, Google Chrome, Microsoft Edge, Mozilla Firefox, and Opera.
-Project was manually tested on a Samsung Zflip 3 and a Samsung A70 with success.
+The project was manually tested on a Samsung Zflip 3 and a Samsung A70 with success.
-Google Chrome Developer tools were used throughout the project to help me to test the responsiveness across devices.
+Google Chrome Developer tools were used throughout the project to help me test the responsiveness across devices.
-Google Chrome Developer tools used to emulate devices,
+Google Chrome Developer tools are used to emulate devices,
 - Apple iPad Air
 - Apple iPad Mini
 - Microsoft Surface Duo